Hello caterbakes family,

 - Add little water (so we could have some beef stock) and boil for about 15 mins until the meat are tender.

-- Then after the meat are soft, the water leaves which is already washed and sieved to remove the water content is poured on it
+- Then after the meat is well cooked, the water leaves which is already washed and sieved to remove the water content is poured on it

-- the heat here and let it simmer for 5 mins.
+- Heat here and let it simmer for 5 mins.
 This will release more water into the mixture as it boils.

 - Pour in your Ugwu (pumpkin leaves), the grated or chopped pepper and crayfish; then add your palmoil.